czlucius/code-scanner/README.md

 ## Notes
 1. Tag EXPM is used for experimental features.
     Use Ctrl+Shift+F to perform project-wide search in Android Studio.

+## Support
+To support this project, you can
+- File an issue when you notice bugs - (https://github.com/czlucius/code-scanner/issues)
+- Star this repo
+- Use this application

+Thanks!

 Hope you enjoy this app!